momostarsky/imebra_git/docs/risks_requirements.rst

 There must be a generic streaming protocol able to transport DIMSE messages.

-The generic streaming protocol must derive from the Imebra base stream class and offer timeout capabilities and termination capabilities when waiting for incoming or outgoing data.
+The generic streaming protocol must derive from the Dicomhero base stream class and offer timeout capabilities and termination capabilities when waiting for incoming or outgoing data.